sighupio/fury-kubernetes-logging/katalog/curator-s3/README.md

 ## Requirements

+-   It requires elasticsearch with installed the plugin `repository-s3`
 -   Kubernetes >= `1.17.0`
 -   Kustomize >= `v3`

 ## Image repository and tag

+-   The Dockerfile of elasticsearch should be like [this](elasticsearch/Dockerfile)
 -   Curator image: `quay.io/sighup/curator:5.8.3_3.8-alpine_3.13`
 -   Curator repo: [https://github.com/elastic/curator](https://github.com/elastic/curator)
 -   Curator documentation: